cskau/mcmodpkg/README.md

 ```

 All the mod jars are now downloaded into `./downloads/1.11.2/` which you
-can move to you Minecraft mod folder.
+can move to your Minecraft mod folder.
 Note that this of course assumes Forge.